 6. Enjoy nature without getting a heat stroke on a night hike through the Lewisville Lake Environmental Learning Area.
 Enjoy the sounds of hooting owls, howling coyotes, and chirping crickets as a guide leads you on a nighttime stroll through the forest, prairie and marsh trails.
 The hike happens this Friday evening at 8 p.m. and registration is required.

 7. Kids stressed out by back-to-school shopping?
 Motor on over to Bookmarks at NorthPark this Friday for a little zen break with their Yoga 4 Kids Storytime event.
 The munchkins can relax with a story, yoga breathing, stretching, and shavasana led by yoga instructor Stephanie Spett.
 Don’t forget your yoga mat.

 8. Head to the Frontiers of Flight Museum at Love Field this Saturday for Spirit of ’45, a celebration of the end of WWII.
-The museum will be unveiling a new large-scale B-17 model in the their WWII Gallery and afterward, former B-17 pilot, Lucky Luckadoo, will share his experiences flying with the “Bloody 100th” over Europe during WWII.
-Museum living history actor Jimmy Doolittle will also be on hand to to tell stories about the famous general.
+The museum will be unveiling a new large-scale B-17 model in their WWII Gallery and afterward, former B-17 pilot, Lucky Luckadoo, will share his experiences flying with the “Bloody 100th” over Europe during WWII.
+Museum living history actor Jimmy Doolittle will also be on hand to tell stories about the famous general.
 Kids are invited to dress up as Rosie the Riveter for the Rosie Rally and get their picture taken.
 The Rosie photos will be shared with the American Rosie the Riveter Association Project.